aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 # Run a Fullnode on GCP

 This tutorial explains how to configure and deploy a public fullnode to connect to the Aptos devnet using Google Cloud (GCP).
 Running a fullnode in the cloud usually provides better stability and availability compared to running it on your laptop.
-If you're looking for deploying a production grade fullnode, we recommend you to deploy it on the cloud.
+If you're looking to deploy a production grade fullnode, we recommend you to deploy it on the cloud.

-> **Note:** Please read [Run a Fullnode](/nodes/full-node/public-fullnode) if you want other alternatives for deployment, using Cloud comes with a cost, and it varies depends on how you configure it.
+> **Note:** Please read [Run a Fullnode](/nodes/full-node/public-fullnode) if you want other alternatives for deployment, using Cloud comes with a cost, and it varies depending on how you configure it.
 >

 ## Prerequisites